domesticatedviking/TextyMcSpeechy/tts_dojo/ESPEAK_RULES/README_custom_pronunciation.md

 ## Purpose of scripts in this folder
   1. `apply_custom_rules.sh`: Runs `container_apply_custom_rules.sh` inside the `textymcspeechy-piper` docker container as root.
   2. `container_apply_custom_rules.sh`:  compiles the ruleset for espeak-ng.
 Must run as root inside the docker container.
-  3. `automated_espeak_rules.sh`:   run by the container startup scripts eg `prebuilt_container_run.sh` to make sure your custom rules are applied every a container launches.
+  3. `automated_espeak_rules.sh`:   run by the container startup scripts eg `prebuilt_container_run.sh` to make sure your custom rules are applied every time a container launches.

 ##  Manual Usage:
 ```